 At some point, you and your travel partner are going to want to see and do different things.
 What may be exciting to you may sound completely boring and unexciting for your friend/partner, and visa versa.
-Bottom line is, you’re going to have differences somewhere along the road and it is important to understand that it’s totally normal.
+Bottom line is, that you’re going to have differences somewhere along the road and it is important to understand that it’s totally normal.

 However, it is even more important to avoid argument over this disagreement as it would be unfair to you and your travel buddy to miss out on something they deem important to witness.
 To avoid missing out on something you don’t want to miss, or to respectively skip out on something you couldn’t care less about, remember these non-confrontational tips.

 This will allow you and your travel partner to compare and contrast what is on each person’s agenda.
-This way you can partake in similar activities accordingly and when your ideas vary, you can either split up, or share in doing what each other wants.
+This way you can partake in similar activities accordingly and when your ideas vary, you can either split up or share in doing what each other wants.
 You may even realize that something on your friend’s list sounds amazing and want to add it.

 No matter how hard and strategic you plan, there will more often than not, come a time when your plans are flipped upside down.
 Be flexible, and try not to let it ruin your entire day.
 Also, your friend may stumble upon something that wasn’t planned.
-Be open to straying from the agenda as sometimes you’ll find an unexpected pleasure in doing so, as further on you will most likely find something pop up you too find interesting.
+Be open to straying from the agenda as sometimes you’ll find unexpected pleasure in doing so, as further on you will most likely find something pop up you to find interesting.

 Yes, you’ve been experiencing much of your trip together but it is totally healthy and fine to engage in something alone.
 If there is something you must see and your partner feels the opposite about it, then go it alone.
 Chances are, you will meet another fellow traveler who will share the same interest.
 You can reconvene after you have both separately enjoyed what you wanted to, to exchange stories and thoughts.

-You’re going to be spending A LOT of time with your travel buddy, probably more time than you think, and at some point you might feel like you need some space.
+You’re going to be spending A LOT of time with your travel buddy, probably more time than you think, and at some point, you might feel like you need some space.
 You’ll be sharing rooms, seats on transportation, food, etc. and you may realize that every moment has been spent with each other.
 If you start to find yourself getting annoyed with your partner more easily than you used to, you probably just need a good dose of “me time”.
-Spending a large amount of time, especially weeks or months, can dramatically effect a relationship; if you’re feeling cramped by your friend, hash it out with each other and clear the air.
+Spending a large amount of time, especially weeks or months, can dramatically affect a relationship; if you’re feeling cramped by your friend, hash it out with each other and clear the air.